 This section gives an overview of the key features of internal assessment and how you, as an approved centre, can offer it effectively.
-The full requirements and operational information are given in the BTEC International Quality Assurance Handbook.
+The full requirements and operational information are given in the Pearson Quality Assurance Handbook.
 All members of the assessment team need to refer to this document.

-For BTEC International Level 3 qualifications, it is important that you can meet the expectations of stakeholders and the needs of learners by providing a programme that is practical and applied.
+For BTEC Nationals it is important that you can meet the expectations of stakeholders and the needs of learners by providing a programme that is practical and applied.
 Centres can tailor programmes to meet local needs and use links with local employers and the wider vocational sector.

-When internal assessment is operated effectively, it is challenging, engaging, practical and up to date.
-It must also be fair to all learners and meet international standards.
-All units in these qualifications are internally assessed but Pearson sets assignments for some units.
+When internal assessment is operated effectively it is challenging, engaging, practical and up to date.
+It must also be fair to all learners and meet national standards.

-Principles of internal assessment (applies to all units)
+Principles of internal assessment